git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ### 2. Current Code Coverage Analysis and Improvement

-Present [code coverage](https://github.com/git-abhishek/Poc-Coverage/blob/master/coverage_stats_with_ans_testing.pdf) (unit tests with answer testing in python) of yt is 25%.
+Present [code coverage](https://github.com/git-abhishek/Poc-Coverage/blob/master/coverage_stats_with_ans_testing.pdf) (unit tests with answer testing in Python) of yt is 25%.
 The commands used for this purpose are as follows:

 ```
 nosetests --with-coverage --with-answer-testing --cover-inclusive --cover-erase --cover-html \